Yuchen588/CANVAS_backup/README.md

 - **Composition:** Quantifies the relative abundance of each spatial habitat within the tissue section
 - **Diversity:** Measures habitat heterogeneity using metrics such as Shannon index, Fisher’s alpha, and richness
-- **Spatial dispersion:** Captures habitat-level spatial organization using Ripley’s K, L, and F functions, Clark–Evans index, and kernel density
+- **Spatial dispersion:** Describes habitat spatial distribution based on Ripley’s K, L, and F functions, as well as related metrics
-- **Interaction:** Quantifies pairwise spatial relationships between habitats using permutation-based analysis
+- **Interaction:** Quantifies pairwise spatial associations between habitats using permutation-based analysis
 - **Distance:** Computes directional Euclidean distances between habitat pairs
 - **Transition entropy:** Non-Euclidean metrics reflecting the internal complexity and interfacial dynamics of the spatial architecture